Skip top navigation Skip to main content

 Program Features

-• Gain professional experience through internships at places like New Balance, TESstylist, and NewStore among many others.
+• Gain industry experience through internships at leading brands such as New Balance, Macy's, and NewStore, among many others.

-• Volunteer and work in local fashion events, like Boston Fashion Week.
+• Volunteer and work in local fashion events like Boston Fashion Week.

 What You'll Learn